 In order to maintain the health and wellness of those working in and visiting the Health Center we ask that all students schedule an appointment in advance at 207-893-6634 or by using our online scheduling portal.
 For medical emergencies, Campus Safety should be called immediately at 207-893-7911.
 These numbers are very important and should be saved in all student’s phones.

 The College will provide individual testing for COVID-19 to those showing symptoms of the virus.
-Our on-campus Cepheid molecular test will allow testing for four individuals at a time, and produce results in 30-45 min.
-Molecular testing has been shown to be confirmatory and accurate to a higher degree than other testing protocols.
+Our on-campus PCR analyzers from Abbott Labs will allow testing for five individuals at a time, and produce results in 8-13 minutes.
 Students awaiting results will be able to isolate in O’Connor.
 The machine will be available in September, and will offer the ability to test for Influenza, Strep, and RSV in addition to COVID-19.

-SJC is also investigating the potential benefits of community-wide wastewater analysis on campus, which would offer an “early warning system.”
-Anonymized and able to catch viral shed during the asymptomatic phase of the virus, this analysis would alert the College to the presence of SARS-CoV-2 up to six days before symptomatic cases are caught through individual testing.
+The College is using wastewater analysis in 10 campus buildings to provide an “early warning system” designed to detect the presence of COVID-19.
+Anonymized and able to catch viral shed during the asymptomatic phase of the virus, this analysis will alert the College to the presence of SARS-CoV-2 up to six days before symptomatic cases are caught through individual testing.
+Wastewater testing is part of our overall infection management system, and will provide the community with trendline information over time about whether the virus is increasing or decreasing in the community.

 The College’s protocols for individual students who develop COVID-19 while on campus are represented in our SJC Health and Wellness Center COVID-19 Plan of Care.
 This document, provided by our Health Center staff, offers step-by-step instructions for managing a positive diagnosis.
 Whether you can leave campus and go home, or must quarantine in the residences we’ve set aside for that purpose, the Plan of Care will guide you.
 It also includes important agreements and instructions to help you keep the SJC community safe.